 Protecting New Concrete

-After pouring new concrete on your property, one of your primary focuses should be to maintain the surface and get the longest possible life out of it.
+After pouring new concrete on your property, one of your primary focuses should be to maintain the surface and maximize its lifespan.
 Washing the concrete regularly helps keep contaminants that could damage the exterior of the concrete at bay.
-Newer concrete should be treated very delicately and washed with a very low pressure and specialized detergents that remove surface dirt, mildew, and mold.
+Newer concrete should be treated very delicately and washed with very low pressure and specialized detergents that remove surface dirt, mildew, and mold.

 How to Fix Cracks in Concrete

 Once concrete cracks, there are several steps you can take to remedy the situation.
 If you wanted something more cost-effective, you can purchase some supplies to fill in the area and mask it.
-Though this solution doesn’t require placing new concrete in those cracks, it provides a a short-term cosmetic solution.
+Though this solution doesn’t require placing new concrete in those cracks, it provides a short-term cosmetic solution.
 In some scenarios, which are out of one’s control, the ground underneath the concrete can shift at the control joint.
 This creates a situation where you need to have your concrete surface leveled.
-The average cost to have concrete leveled is around $800.
+The average cost to have a concrete slab leveled is between $500-$1,500.

 Why Perfect Power Wash?

 You should now have a better understanding of why concrete cracks and how to protect it.
 When it comes to protecting your property, especially your concrete, the professionals at Perfect Power Wash have you covered.
 We have spent the past twenty years beautifying and protecting properties using the safest and most effective processes.
 For a free estimate, call our team today!